PAGASA: Dangerous heat index expected in 7 areas

-Six areas in the country are expected to experience on Thursday a heat index of 42 °C while one at 43 °C, the weather state bureau PAGASA reported.
+Seven areas in the country are expected to experience on Sunday a heat index of 42° Celsius and above, according to weather state bureau PAGASA.

-Catarman in Northern Samar is expected to have the highest ‘init factor’, with a 43 °C forecast temperature.
+Four areas are expected to have an ‘init factor’ of 42°C: Laoag City in Ilocos Norte, Puerto Princesa City in Palawan, Daet in Camarines Norte, and Cotabato City in Maguindanao.

-Meanwhile, a heat index of 42°C is projected to hit Dagupan City in Pangasinan, Sangley Point in Cavite, Puerto Princesa City in Palawan, Central Bicol State University of Agriculture in Pili, Camarines Sur, Dumangas in Iloilo and Zamboanga City in Zamboanga del Sur.
+Meanwhile, three areas are projected to have the highest heat index of 43°C: Dagupan City in Pangasinan and the municipalities of Aparri and Tuguegarao in Cagayan.

-Baguio City and Benguet State University in La Trinidad, Benguet on the other hand has the lowest expected heat index of 27 °C and 28 °C, respectively.
+Baguio City and Benguet State University in La Trinidad, Benguet, on the other hand, has the lowest heat index expected to peak only at 27°C.

-The heat index is the human discomfort index that gives the "apparent" temperature, or what humans perceive or feel as the temperature affecting their body, according to PAGASA.
+PAGASA defines the heat index as the human discomfort index that gives the "apparent" temperature, or what humans perceive or feel as the temperature affecting their body.

 The effect-based danger classification ranges from 42°C to 51°C, and its effects on the body are that heat cramps and exhaustion are likely, and heat stroke is probable with continued exposure.

-The public is encouraged to take preventive measures against heat-related illnesses including limiting time spent outdoors, drinking plenty of water, and wearing protective and comfortable clothing outdoors.
+Taking preventive measures such as limiting time spent outdoors, drinking plenty of water, and wearing protective and comfortable clothing outdoors is strongly advised by the government to the public to avoid heat-related illnesses.

 Read more Daily Tribune stories at: https://tribune.net.ph/